AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Experiments and Results

 \subsection{Real Data Analysis}

 In the interest of the application to study inter-group significant differences in brain WM across populations, we apply our proposed method to two different datasets: 1) the HCP-YA dataset and 2) the ABIDE II-NYU dataset.
 The HCP dataset includes 100 healthy adult subjects, consisting of 54 females and 46 males.
 We conduct a study to investigate sex differences in the brain WM using this dataset.
+Additionally, to assess the reproducibility of the identified sex differences, we performed a test-retest replication analysis using another 100 subjects from the same HCP-YA dataset.
+This replication cohort maintained the same sex composition (54 females and 46 males) and showed no significant difference in age distribution.
 The ABIDE dataset includes 48 individuals with ASD and 22 HC individuals.
 This dataset is used to study ASD-related WM differences compared to HC.